jamestalmage/tang/Readme.md

 // That's it - really!
 ```

-`ng-test-utils` automatically generates the rest for you through a series of ast transforms.
+`tang` automatically generates the rest for you through a series of ast transforms.

 Better still, it includes comprehensive source-map support to help you easily identify exactly
 where errors are being thrown in your code.
 It even plays nice with upstream transforms that supply